capta1nk1rk/containerD_gpu_patch/README.md

 # containerD_gpu_patch
-Ansible Playbooks and Bash Scripts to patch containerD for NVIDIA GPU passthrough
+Ansible Playbooks and Bash Scripts to patch containerD for NVIDIA GPU passthrough for RKE2

 ## Pre-Patch Setup
 NVIDIA-Drivers must be installed prior to this driver patch.
 Latest NVIDIA-Driver install instructions can be found here: